19hours/sg-statutes/Acts/Companies Act.md

 4. In paragraph 1(s), “relevant documents”, in relation to a company, means —

+(a) where the annual return is in respect of a financial year which ends before 1 July 2015, each of the following documents of the company in respect of that financial year:

-(a) the report and statement of its directors;
+(i) the report and statement of its directors;

-(b) the report of its auditors, unless the company is exempt from audit requirements and no report was prepared by the auditors;
+(ii) the report of its auditors, unless the company is exempt from audit requirements and no report was prepared by the auditors;

-(c) its last balance-sheet, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors;
+(iii) the company’s last balance-sheet, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors;

-(d) its last profit and loss account, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors; and
+(iv) the company’s last profit and loss account, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors;

-(e) the notes to the account.
+(v) the notes to the account; or

+(b) where the annual return is in respect of a financial year which ends on or after 1 July 2015, each of the following documents of the company in respect of that financial year:

+(i) the statement of its directors;

+(ii) the report of its auditors, unless the company is exempt from audit requirements and no report was prepared by the auditors;

+(iii) the financial statements, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors.

-[S 605/2007 wef 05/11/2007]
+[S 383/2015 wef 01/07/2015]

 5. In paragraph 1(t), “group of companies” has the same meaning as in section 209A.